rjw57/richwareham.com-static/recruiters.md

 I'm fortunate enough to have a very specific set of skills: skills which make me very useful for people like you.
-While I am most grateful for this and do not wish to be seen as arrogant, I hope you can understand how galling it is for people who often get trawled up when people Google "$BUZZWORD $LOCATION" to repeatedly get almost identical recruitment emails.
+While I am most grateful for this and do not wish to be seen as arrogant, I hope you can understand how galling it is for those who often get trawled up when people Google "$BUZZWORD $LOCATION" to repeatedly get almost identical recruitment emails.
 Should I be in the position to switch jobs, I shall start by researching opportunities available then and there.
 To paraphrase the oft-used sentence: don't email me, I'll email you.